 2. Compact Farmall 45C CVT

 The Case IH family of compact tractors runs the gamut in terms of size and options, and shining amongst them is the versatile Compact Farmall 45C CVT.
-With a 45-horsepower engine and 36-horsepower PTO, Big Red features a CVT transmission and comes with or without an operator cab.
-Designed to work with the L350A as a compatible loader, lift capacity at the pivot pin is 2,000 pounds with 105 inches of lift height.
-Powered by a three cylinder engine with a 13-gallon fuel tank, design comes by way of Fiat Powertrain Technologies.
+With a 45-horsepower engine and 38.2-horsepower PTO, Big Red features a CVT transmission and comes with or without an operator cab.
+Designed to work with the L350A as a compatible loader, the loader’s lift capacity at the pivot pin is 2,500 pounds.
+Meanwhile, the standard lift capacity of the tractor itself 24 inches behind the pin is 2,469 pounds, or the standard lift capacity at the lift pin is 2,756 pounds.
+Powered by a three-cylinder engine with a 10.6-gallon fuel tank with the ROPs or 12.4-gallon with the cab model, design comes by way of Fiat Powertrain Technologies.
 The CVT transmission offers smooth, seamless speed changes through varying conditions with just a single, press-and-go pedal, cruise control for mowing applications and an automatic adjustment for delivery of desired speed and match load conditions.
-Total machine weight is 4,190 pounds without the cab and 4,920 pounds with.
+Total machine weight is 3,770 pounds with the ROPs in the 4-wheel drive configuration.
 Learn more here.

 3. Kubota L2501